-Ogier Corporate Finance Limited ('OCFL') is the market leader in providing listing agent services for the listing of debt securities on the Channel Islands Stock Exchange ('CISX' or the 'Exchange') having sponsored over 350 listings.
+Ogier Corporate Finance Limited ('OCFL') is the market leader in providing listing agent services for the listing of debt securities on the Channel Islands Stock Exchange ('CISX' or the 'Exchange') having to date sponsored around 400 listings.

 Frequently Asked Questions